sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development-in-browser.rst

 Below are the steps for creating the custom node.

-Once you login to Fire Insights application, there is ``PROCESSORS`` menu in home dashboard page, Click on it.
+Once you login to Fire Insights application, there is ``PROCESSORS`` menu in top, Click on it.

 .. figure:: ../_assets/developer-guide/custom_processors.PNG
    :alt: Custom Processor